BRCDcomm/BVC/_posts/2015-02-10-restconf-app-1.markdown

 ---
 layout: post
-title:  "Develop A RESTCONF Application for Brocade Vyatta Controller (BVC) 1.1.1"
+title:  "Develop A RESTCONF Application for Brocade SDN Controller"
 date:   2015-02-10 16:26:55
 categories: jekyll update devops netdev appdev
 author:  jim_burns
 ---

-If you have followed the previous blogs you already have a BVC connected to a mininet and you are itching to get started writing an application that will monitor, manage and control your network.
-This post will teach you how to write a simple application that demonstrates using the RESTCONF interface to BVC 1.1.1.
+If you have followed the previous blogs you already have a Brocade SDN Controller connected to a mininet and you are itching to get started writing an application that will monitor, manage and control your network.
+This post will teach you how to write a simple application that demonstrates using the RESTCONF interface to Brocade SDN Controller.

 The final application can be cloned from https://github.com/brcdcomm/bvcRestConfExample1 using the command: